udacity/FSND-P4-Design-A-Game/RUBRIC.md

 - **New game implemented**
     - Meets Specification: A new type of game is implemented with additional game logic or features (such as 2-player games).
-New models may be required.
+The new game is not a copy of Guess a Number.
+If it is a guessing game like Hangman, additional features are included (partial reveal of the solution over time).
     - Meets Specification: "Illegal" moves are handled gracefully by the API.
 For example, if implementing Tic-Tac-Toe, if a User tries to play a square that has already been filled - the server will respond with an error message